Florida's Finest Fruit Trees

 Moringa trees are fast growers and can be harvested while just five or six feet tall.
 Harvesting is done by cutting away two feet from the tops and drying the leaves in the shade.
 Trees also bear flowers that produce bean pods.

-Food & Nutritional Value
+Food & Nutritional Value:

 In many parts of the world the leaves of the tree and its beans are cooked and eaten by the locals.
 Many people in the United States and Europe take Moringa leaf powder in capsule form for better health.
 A standard capsule generally contains 500 mg of pure Moringa leaf extract.
 Moringa leaf is believed to be a remedy for hypertension and lowering cholesterol.
+You can easily grow moringa seeds and have a steady supply of healthy micro green superfoods.

 The dried leaves are made into powder and also added to stews, salads and other foods to increase the amount of protein in the meal.
 Many sources also claim that the powder helps to increase lactation and fortify mothers breast milk.